UPDATE : January 21, 2026 - 10:37 am

 Encouraged by his father, a theatre manager and amateur mandolin player, Carosone began studying under the guidance of a teacher and at the age of 14 he created his first composition: “Triki-trak” for piano.

-In 1935, at the age of 15, he was hired as a composer for Don Ciro Perna's Opera dei Pupi.
-Two years later, in 1937, he graduated in piano from the Conservatory of San Pietro a Majella.
-He then worked in Africa, where he performed concerts to entertain soldiers.
-At the end of the war, in 1946, he returned to Italy and founded the "Trio Carosone" with Dutch guitarist Peter Van Wood and Neapolitan drummer Gegè di Giacomo.
-This small group immediately enjoyed great popularity.
+In 1935, at the age of 15, he was hired as a composer for the music of the Opera dei Pupi shows of Don Ciro Perna.
+Two years later, in 1937, he graduated in piano at the Conservatory of San Pietro a Majella.
+He then worked in Africa, where he held concerts to entertain the soldiers.
+At the end of the war, in 1946, he returned to Italy and founded the “Trio Carosone” with the Dutch guitarist Peter Van Wood and the Neapolitan drummer Gegè di Giacomo.
+A small group that immediately enjoyed great popularity.

 In 1950, the recording debut arrived.

-His greatest hits include Torero, Caravan Petrol, Tu Vuò Fà L'Americano, 'O Sarracino, Maruzzella, and Pigliate 'na Pastiglia.
-Carosone was also one of two Italian singers (the other being Domenico Modugno) to have sold records in the United States without recording them in English.
+Among his greatest hits are: Torero, Caravan petrol, Tu vuò fà l'americano, 'O sarracino, Maruzzella and Pigliate 'na pastiglia.
+Carosone was also one of two Italian singers (the other was Domenico Modugno) to have sold records in the United States without recording them in English.

 Top News